GENERAL ELECTION (MIDTERM)

-NO. Voters who move to a new address covered by the same polling place as their old address can vote at that polling place after confirming your change of address.
+Voters can vote at their usual polling place after confirming their change of address.

-Voters who move to a new address within the same county but with a different polling place can vote at the polling place associated with their old address after confirming your current address, and eligibility.
+Voters can vote at the polling place associated with their old address after confirming their current address, and eligibility.

-Voters who move to a new address in a different county within thirty (30) days of the election can vote a limited ballot through in-person early voting or early voting by mail if you would have been eligible to vote at your previous address.
+NEW County WITHIN 30 Days of the Election Voters can vote a limited ballot through in-person early voting or early voting by mail.
 Voters restricted to a limited ballot can only vote for statewide offices and measures, and those offices and measures on the ballot in both your old and new polling place.
-If you choose to vote a limited ballot, you must confirm your current address, birth date, and that you would have been eligible to vote in the polling place associated with your old address.
+Voters must confirm your their address, birth date, and that you would have been eligible to vote in the polling place associated with your old address.

-Voters who move to a new address more than thirty (30) days before the election should complete a new registration form to update their registration records or they may not be able to vote.
+NEW County MORE than 30 Days before the Election Voters should complete a new registration form to update their registration records or they may not be eligible to vote.